leonmakise/leonmakise.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023.10*,  &emsp; China National Scholarship  &emsp; Ministry of Education of the People's Republic of China.
+- *2022.06*,  &emsp; CSC(China Scholarship Council) Scholarship &emsp; Ministry of Education of the People's Republic of China.
 - *2021.11*,  &emsp; Yisheng Scholarship &emsp; Wuhan University.
 - *2021.06*,  &emsp; Outstanding Postgraduate  &emsp; Wuhan University.
 - *2019.11*,  &emsp; China National Scholarship  &emsp; Ministry of Education of the People's Republic of China.